keebio/keebio-docs/docs/via.md

 See the [Macros](#macro-1) section to configure the macro.

 ### Layers
 If you hover over a layer option, VIA will give you a brief bit of information about what it does.
-For more in-depth knowledge about what a layer is and how to use them, see [A primer on Layers](https://thomasbaart.nl/2018/12/06/qmk-basics-how-to-add-a-layer-to-your-keymap/#A_primer_on_Layers).
+For more in-depth knowledge about what a layer is and how to use them, see [A Primer on Layers](https://thomasbaart.nl/2018/12/06/qmk-basics-how-to-add-a-layer-to-your-keymap/#A_primer_on_Layers).

 Some terms to know about turning layers on and off: